melpadden/docs-redux/condor/fee-elimination.md

 The Casper Node 2.0 software currently supports two hold release models: **Accrued** and **Amortized**.

 >
-> The Condor node architecture allows for any time-based function to be developed and used to calculate hold releases.
+> The Casper 2.0 node architecture allows for any time-based function to be developed and used to calculate hold releases.
 However, for simplicity, this article will deal with the two currently available options.

 #### Accrued
 100% of the hold is held until the hold expires.
 At any given point in the duration of the hold, the effective amount of the hold is 100%.
 At expiry, all of the funds are again made available to the transactor.